wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.3.7 =
+If you are using 1.3.6 without problems, you can safely ignore 1.3.7.
+It is a compatibility fix only.

 = 1.3.0 =
 Removed path options, moved optimizers to wp-content/ewww.
 Requires write permissions on the wp-content folder.
 Custom compiled binaries should automatically be moved to the wp-content/ewww folder also.